-of its ontic state, but a mere representation of the maximum information that experiments can obtain.
+There is a potential objection to the above argument.
+The key is to realize that b's reduced density matrix is not a complete representation of its ontic state, but a representation of the maximum information that experiments can obtain.
 That Alice's measurement does not change b's reduced density matrix ensures that experiments cannot detect any change of particle b due to Alice's measurement and thus there is no superluminal signaling.
-But it does not ensure that b's ontic state must not change, and it is also possible that b's ontic state changes but the change cannot be detected by any experiments.
+But it does not imply that b's ontic state must not change, and it is also possible that b's ontic state changes but the change cannot be detected by any experiments.

 Since particle b is entangled with particle a, its ontic state should not only include the property represented by its reduced density matrix, but also include the entangled property co-possessed with particle a.
-It can be seen that the entangled property of particles a and b are indeed changed by Alice's measurement even in the whole worlds (e.g. as seen by Bob); before Alice's measurement, the spin of particles a and b are 100% anti-correlated in any direction, while after her measurement, the spin of particles a and bare 100% anti-correlated only in the measured z direction (see (2)).
+It can be seen that the entangled property of particles a and b are indeed changed by Alice's measurement even in the whole worlds (e.g. as seen by Bob); before Alice's measurement, the spin of particles a and b are 100% anti-correlated in every direction, while after her measurement, the spin of particles a and b are 100% anti-correlated only in the measured z direction (see (2)).

 However, that the entangled property of particles a and b is changed does not mean that particle b's part of the entangled property or particle b's entangled property must change.
 It can be the case that only particle a's entangled property changes, but particle b's entangled property does not change.
 In this case, the entangled property of particles a and b can also be changed.
 For example, before Alice's measurement, the spin of particles a and b are 100% anti-correlated in every direction.
-After Alice's measurement, the spin of particles b does not change in each direction, and the spin of particles a does not change only in the measured z direction.
+After Alice's measurement, the spin of particle b does not change in each direction, while the spin of particle a changes in each direction except the measured z direction.
 Then, the spin of particles a and b can still keep 100% anti-correlated in the measured z direction, but not in other directions.
-Certainly, the more direction reason that particle b's entangled property is not changed by Alice's measurement is that the measuring interaction happens between Alice and particle a, not between Alice and particle b (and the entanglement between particles a and b does not mediate or transmit interaction either).
+Certainly, the more direct reason that particle b's entangled property is not changed by Alice's measurement is that the measuring interaction happens between Alice and particle a, not between Alice and particle b (and the entanglement between particles a and b does not mediate or transmit interaction either).